chande-dhanush/prompting-course/README.md

 - Bias, context, and role instructions.

 **Exercises:**
-- Tune prompts for generating email draft vs. concise subject line.
+- Tune prompts for generating:
+  - An email draft
+  - A concise subject line
 - Create prompts that instruct an agent to summarize reviews based on sentiment.

 **Sample Questions:**
-- **Intermediate**: Craft two prompts—one that produces a formal email draft, another a casual promotional message.
+- **Intermediate:** Craft two prompts — one that produces a formal email draft, another a casual promotional message.
-- **Intermediate**: Why does a prompt like “summarize in three key bullet points” produce different output from “summarize concisely”?
+- **Intermediate:** Why does “summarize in three key bullet points” produce different output from “summarize concisely”?

 ---

-## MODULE 5: Integrated AI Agents (Intermediate Level)
+## 🔗 MODULE 5: Integrated AI Agents (Intermediate Level)
 **Objectives:**
 - Combine prompt engineering with n8n integrations (APIs, databases, notifications).
 - Test prompt effectiveness with external data sources and workflows.